JabRef/jabmap/README.md

 Alternatively, you can simply open the index.html file in the dist directory after building to run the application.

 ### Getting the server
-As mentioned above, saving and opening are handled by JabRef through it's HTTP server.
-Currently you have to start it manually.
+As mentioned above, saving and loading of mind maps are handled by JabRef's HTTP server.
+Currently you have to start it manually:

-First clone the repo at https://github.com/iloveskittles82/jabref
+First clone our [JabRef's fork repository](https://github.com/iloveskittles82/jabref) (_Note: It is recommended to complete this step of_ [_JabRef's setup guide_](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.html)).

-Then, open it in your editor of choice (IDEA works well for this) and locate the 'rest-api.http' file at 'jabsrv/src/test/rest-api.http'
+After you cloned the repository, open it in editor of your choice (_IDEA works well for this_) and locate the `jabsrv/src/test/rest-api.http` file.

 Follow the steps described at the top of the file to start the server.

-(Note: also see https://devdocs.jabref.org/code-howtos/http-server.html for more information on how to start the server)
+_Alternatively_ you can start it with the `main()` method of `org.jabref.http.server.cli.ServerCli` package located at `./jabsrv-cli.src.main.java`.

+More about starting the server in [JabRef's server documentation](https://devdocs.jabref.org/code-howtos/http-server.html)